 Cynthia is a self taught Native American artist living and working in Phoenix.

 She is originally from the San Carlos Apache Reservation.

 Her choice of medium when painting is acrylic paints.

 Cynthia has recently expanded her creative efforts and started a new business making accessories with handmade felt flowers that incorporate Native American touches: MilaRoseCo

 A collection of 20 super-sized Barbies stylishly re-imagined by Vertigo artists in multiple childhood fantasy displays.

 Miss America, bride, singer, olympic gymnast, movie star, and more. . . ultimate Barbie make believe.

 This is only a part of the Inner Child Exhibit.
-We will be adding additional pieces in the next few days and hope that we will be able to show the exhibit in person in the near future.
-Check back for updates.
+We will be adding additional pieces in advance of re-opening for in person viewing on February 27.
+Please check back for updates.

 Up Next: Inner Child

-Exhibit will be available for online viewing beginning June 19.
+Exhibit currently available for online viewing.
+In person viewing beginning February 27, 2021.